bluesky/scanspec/docs/how-to/iterate-a-spec.rst

 {'x': 2.0}

-This is simple, but not particularly performant, as the numpy arrays of positions are unpacked point by point into position dictionaries
+This is simple, but not particularly performant, as the numpy arrays of points are unpacked point by point into point dictionaries

 If you need to do a fly scan
 ----------------------------